marci-pires/WikiHadatac/Installing-for-Windows.md

 ## Step 1: Acquiring required software

+As you are going to see, installing HADatAc proper is a pretty straightforward task.
+Less straightforward is the task of installing required software, considering that the installation procedure depends on what is already available in your system, and if they are installed, if their correct versions are in the windows path.

 ### Acquiring Git

 Verify that the host machine has a `git client` to retrieve the code.
 Open the `cmd` command to enter in the command line mode.